 She smiled ruefully and went in for the kill.
 “Besides.
 Do me this favor and I will simply look the other way when you sneak out of the reception early to go bury your nose in a book.”

 That had me perk right up.
-Escaping the presence of Maxim’s cousins before too many drinks could be had and too many mistakes could be repeated (mostly by me) would be my number one mission tonight.
+Escaping the presence of Maddox’s cousins before too many drinks could be had and too many mistakes could be repeated (mostly by me) would be my number one mission tonight.

 Kayleigh’s lips curved, and her face lit with true pleasure, proving herself a liar for saying she was any less naturally stunning than me.
 Grandmother had just convinced her she needed all that pomp and cosmetic-stance to live up to the Sheridan name.